mycoboco/canary/server/README.md

 }
 ```

-- the `name` of the server will be published and broadcast via Avahi.
-If your
+- the `name` of the server will be published and broadcast.
+If your client knows
-  client knows DNS-SD, it will appear on it;
+  DNS-SD, it will appear on it;
 - the server will run on `port`; it must be set to the default port 3689 for
-  iTunes to work with the server;
+  iTunes to find the server;
 - `runAs`, if specified, makes the server drop privileges by changing its `uid`
   and `gid` to the given ones, which is useful when the server initially runs
   as `root`, for example, by an `init.d` script.
 If not specified, running the
   server as `root` will be warned;
-- if `password` is a non-empty string, the server requires a client to send the
+- if `password` has a non-empty string, the server requires a client to send the
   password on every request.
 This, for example, forces iTunes ask a password on
   its initial connection to the server;
 - `scan` specifies the schedule for rescanning files: